-Legal facts about a lease renewal option in a lease agreement
+Lease renewal option in a lease agreement

 LAND LEASE agreements are commonly used in Thailand to transfer an interest in land to foreigners.
-The most common clause in a 30 year lease agreement aimed at foreign property investors is the lease renewal option, either included as 1, 2 (the 90-year lease) or more renewal terms.
+The most common clause in a 30 year lease agreement aimed at foreign property investors is the lease renewal option, either included as 1, 2 (the 90-year lease) or even more renewal terms.

-The renewal option in a 30 year lease agreement is not a right or option given under Thai hire of property laws to create a longer lease term but a contract promise of the owner to renew the lease when the registered 30 year term of the lease runs out (read lease registration).
-Including a renewal option (or any number of renewal options) in the lease agreement is based on the freedom of contract between the parties but says nothing about the enforceability of such contract options when the registered 30 year lease term actually finishes.
-A renewal option is according to Thailand Supreme Court judgements in any case not considered a true lease right protected by section 569 of the Civill and Commercial Code.
+The renewal option in a 30 year lease agreement is not a lease right or option given under Thai property laws to create a longer lease term but a simple promise of the current owner to give a new lease when the registered 30 year term of the lease runs out.
+Including a renewal option (or any number of renewal options) in a lease agreement is based on the freedom of contract between the parties but says nothing about the enforceability of this promise or options when the registered 30 year lease term actually finishes.
+At that time the first 30 year lease is terminated and the parties must enter into a new lease which again must be registered with the Land Registry.

 Thai law strictly limits the term of a registered leasehold to 30 years.
 Any longer period than that can only be made by renewal of the lease upon expiration of the 30 year lease.
 If the lease is made for a longer period it will by law reduced to 30 years.
 Any signed consecutive lease agreements are considered void.